DinoChiesa/Edge-OAuthV2-PKCE-Proxy/README.md

 page](https://dinochiesa.github.io/pkce-redirect/pkce-link-builder.html) to
 assist you in building the /authorize URL.
-Fill in the form with the appropriate values for your org, env, app etc.  The helper will automatically generate a random verifier and a challenge.
+Fill in the form with the appropriate values for your org, env, app etc.  The helper will automatically generate a random verifier and the matching challenge.
 Once you get the URL, right click it and open the page in a new tab. (keep the helper tab open separately)

 Nothing like the helper will ever be seen by a real user.
 This is just a